Land development

 Charges

-There may be other costs you'll have to pay for during the land development process.
+You may have to pay other costs during the land development process.
 These could include:

 • checking building plans